leftslash/packrat/README.md

   }
 ```

-If you want to use the "throwing" version of the API but not type out `.throws` on
+If you want to use the "throwing" version of the API but not type the
-every single call, you can use the shorthand `.e` which stands for error or exception as in
+label `.throws` on every single call, you can use the shorthand `.e` which
-(`db.e.add(...)`), or just replace your version of the packrate instance variable with the
+stands for error or exception as in `db.e.add(...)`, or just replace your
+version of the packrate instance variable with the "throwing" version as
-"throwing" version as shown below.
-You can go back and forth between the two versions
+shown below.
+You can go back and forth between the two versions by using
-by using `.throws` and `.doesNotThrow` as also depicted below.
+`.throws` and `.doesNotThrow` as also depicted below.

 ```javascript
   let db = await packrat('file.db`)